What are process addictions?

 Treatment for process addictions can be challenging because oftentimes, abstinence isn’t an option.
 If someone is addicted to online shopping, they probably won’t be able to stop going online, particularly if their job requires computers.
 However, recovery is always possible, no matter how serious the situation.

 Many of the same methods used for substance addictions work for treating process addictions, often because the two occur together.
 Inpatient or out-patient treatment options provide counseling, individual or group therapy, and other coping methods.
 In rare instances, certain medications are used, although treatment is usually more successful when focusing on therapy.

-At Feinberg Health Care Solutions, we use a holistic approach when working with those struggling addiction, whether it’s a process addiction or another form.
+At Feinberg Consulting, we use a holistic approach when working with those struggling addiction, whether it’s a process addiction or another form.
 Contact us at 877.538.5425 for a confidential conversation today.